 California is home to a lot of classic watering holes.
 You can find bars that serve up the best beer to cozy spots crafting the best cocktails around.
 But how about those deeply historical bars?
 Or themed spaces with funky décor?
 In California, you’ll find one-of-a-kind bars that will give you an evening to remember.
-Here are the best unique bars in the state!
+Here are the best Theme bars in the state!

 The colorful Tower Bar in San Diego has stood tall since 1932.
 The classic bar has been many things in the past including a theater and a soda fountain.
 The Art Deco design is reminiscent of other similar structures and has been under renovation a few times through the ages.
 These days, the Tower Bar is best known for live music and cold drinks, including beer mixtures and absinthe.